 March 2023 and was partially commenced on 19 April 2023.
-The new Framework is intended to confer powers on the Central Bank of Ireland to strengthen and enhance individual accountability in the management and operation of regulated financial service providers.
+The remaining parts of the IAF Act were commenced on 29 December 2023.
+The new framework is intended to confer powers on the Central Bank of Ireland to strengthen and enhance individual accountability in the management and operation of regulated financial service providers.
+The IAF includes a Senior Executive Accountability Regime (SEAR).
+SEAR the Company to set out clearly and fully where responsibility and decision-making lie within the firm's senior management, and imposes a legal Duty of Responsibility on persons carrying out Pre-Approval Controlled Function (PCFs) roles in such firm.